vds2212/vim-remotions/README.md

 ## Introduction

 The `;` and `,` keys are repeating the `f`, `F`, `t` and `T` motions.
-But for the other motion there are no builtin ways to repeat them.
+But for the other motions there are no builtin ways to repeat them.

 The goal of this plugin is allow to repeat the other motions with the `;` and `,` keys

 It is particularly useful for double characters motions likes next/previous method: `[m`/`]m`.

+### Repetition Direction

 The repetition of the motions can be configured as to be done in the direction of:
 - the initial motion or of